aidanrich/TechBlogRetry/README.md

 - This is a redo on my tech-blog homework.
 The original repo is located here: https://github.com/aidanrich/MiniBlog
 ## Description
 - We were tasked with creating a full stack app that would function as a tech blog.
 - This blog is still in developement.
-Some features, like commenting on posts, deleting and updating posts are still being implemented.
+Some features, like commenting on posts, are still being implemented.
 - This project helped us learn about MVC, and how to make the back-end and front-end interact.
 ## Table of Contents
 - [Installation](#installation)